pelsql/YourSqlDba/README.md

 ## Version history:

-* 6.7.0.4 - Fix to a change in 6.7.0.1 to correct false positive when searching error in Maint.HistoryView
+* 6.7.0.4 - Improvement of Maint.HistoryView to reduce false positive when searching errors
 * 6.7.0.3 - Fix to a change in 6.6.0.3 for printing of code, which translated to string truncation error
 * 6.7.0.2 - Fix to a change in 6.6.0.3 for DBCC Shrink_Log.